What is Loan Syndication?

 - It usually occurs when the loan amount is too large for a single bank or exceeds a bank’s risk appetite.

-- In this, there is a lead bank, and the remaining lenders are known as the participating banks, who collectively share the risk.
+- In this arrangement, the lead bank takes on the role of the coordinating entity, while the remaining lenders, known as participating banks, collectively share the risk.

 - There are three major types – underwritten deal, best-effort deal, and club deal.